-- return_value: str, default = "k_skewness" Hubness measure to return by score() By default, this is the skewness of the k-occurrence histogram.
-Use "all" to return a dict of all available measures, or check skhubness.analysis.VALID_HUBNESS_MEASURE for available measures. - hub_size: float Hubs are defined as objects with k-occurrence > hub_size k. - metric: string, one of ['euclidean', 'cosine', 'precomputed'] Metric to use for distance computation.
+return_value: str, default = "k_skewness" Hubness measure to return by score() By default, return the skewness of the k-occurrence histrogram.
+Use "all_but_gini" to return all measures except the Gini index, which is slow on large datasets.
+Use "all" to return a dict of all available measures, or check skhubness.analysis.VALID_HUBNESS_MEASURE for available measures.

+hub_size: float Hubs are defined as objects with k-occurrence > hub_size k.

+metric: string, one of ['euclidean', 'cosine', 'precomputed'] Metric to use for distance computation.
 Currently, only Euclidean, cosine, and precomputed distances are supported.